 Perceptions of risk can be subjectively measured by surveys, for example surveys of consumer and business confidence.
 However, a market-based estimate of risk can also be obtained.
-The risk premium (also known as the credit spread) is the difference between the yield on a bond and a US Treasury bond of the same maturity.
+The risk premium (also known as the credit spread) is the difference between the interest rate on a bond and a US Treasury bond of the same maturity.
 The US government is generally considered to be the least risky borrower (as evidenced by funds flowing to US Treasuries when there are "flights to safety").
-The higher the yield on a bond relative to a comparable Treasury bond, the more return an investor is demanding to compensate for perceived risk.
-A common measure of the average risk premium for corporations is the yield on Baa corporate bonds, which are bonds rated as minimum investment grade by Moody's.
-Both corporate and Treasury bond yields were obtained from the Alfred database maintained by the Saint Louis Federal Reserve.
+The higher the interest rate on a bond relative to a comparable Treasury bond, the more return an investor is demanding to compensate for perceived risk.
+A common measure of the average risk premium for corporations is the interest rate on Baa corporate bonds, which are bonds rated as minimum investment grade by Moody's.
 The risk premium averaged about 2% (a mean of 2.11% and median of 1.95%), reaching a low of 0.98% in the first quarter of 1979 and a high of 5.68% in the fourth quarter of 2008 (note: the risk premium exceeded 6% briefly, but the quarterly average peaked at 5.68%).
-As can be seen in figure 5 (see appendix), the risk premium was significantly higher during the financial crisis of 2008-2009 than any other period under consideration.
+As can be seen in figure 5, the risk premium was significantly higher during the financial crisis of 2008-2009 than any other period under consideration.
 In fact, it was the highest since the early 1930s.